ipld/go-ipld-prime/app/docs/read.md

    Any IPLD codec can be used, by saying "--output=codec:<multicodec-name>" or "--output=codec:0x<multicodec-hex>".

    Another special output format, activated with "--output=raw", can be used in order to get the original raw serial stream, directly as it was loaded.
 In this case, no codec is used at all, and the data is not validated or mutated in any way.
+(Raw mode does not stack with most other features, including pathing.)

    An HTML output can be produced with "--output=html", which has similar purpose to the default textual debug format, but may include clickable links, etc.